TimvanScherpenzeel/binpacker/README.md

     -i, --input [example: ./input] [required]

-    Input takes an entry point folder and will glob collect files from child folders
+    Input takes a single entry point folder and will glob collect files from child folders

     -o, --output [example: ./output/example.binpack] [required]

-    Output defines a filename
+    Output takes the desired filename in optionally a desired existing directory (is not created for you)

 ## Licence